otto-de/api-guidelines/content/guidelines/020_General-Guidelines/010_Basics/010_Basics/060_may-provide-api-user-guide.md

 - API scope, purpose, and use cases
 - Concrete examples of API usage
 - Error handling information and solution support
-- Architectural context and manjor dependencies, including illustrations and flow charts
+- Architectural context and major dependencies, including illustrations and flow charts

 The user guide is created by a [technical writer](R000006) in a central repository, agreed with the development teams, and published online together with the API reference.